boyter/scc/README.md

       --file-list-queue-size int            the size of the queue of files found and ready to be read into memory (default 8) --file-process-job-workers int        number of goroutine workers that process files collecting stats (default 8) --file-summary-job-queue-size int     the size of the queue used to hold processed file statistics before formatting (default 8)
+      --find-root-config                    discover the project .sccconfig by walking up to the repository root instead of using ./.sccconfig
   -f, --format string                       set output format [tabular, wide, json, json2, csv, csv-stream, cloc-yaml, html, html-table, sql, sql-insert, openmetrics] (default "tabular")
       --format-multi string                 have multiple format output overriding --format [e.g. tabular:stdout,csv:file.csv,json:file.json]
       --gen                                 identify generated files